Aditya-Vishwa/Elly-AI_Virtual_Assistant/README.md

 # Elly - A Virtual AI Assistant

 This repository contains the source code for a Virtual AI Assistant named **Elly**.
 Elly can perform various tasks like telling jokes, playing music, searching for information, controlling applications, and more.
-The assistant leverages APIs like Groq and Google Cloud YouTube Data API to provide interactive and personalized experiences.
+The assistant leverages APIs like Groq and Google Cloud YouTube Data API to provide interactive and personalized experiences and much more

 ---